yczeng/mit-course-catalog-cli/README.md

 ```
 To see the list of commands, type:
 ```
-cc --help
+mit-cc --help
 ```
-For example to see the main menu, type:
+For example, to see the main menu, type:
 ```
-cc --menu
+mit-cc --menu
 ```

 # License